sp-tarkov/server/FEATURES.md

 ### Progression

 The player profile is stored as a JSON file, allowing for changes to persist across server restarts.
-The profile contains the following information for both your PMC and Scav player characters.
+The profile contains the following information for both your PMC and Scav player characters:

 - Task Conditions
 - Account Bonuses